-From August 2020, television licences will no longer be free for all people over 75.
-However, if you are claiming Pension Credit you will qualify for a free TV licence.
-Here we advise on how to find out if you are eligible for Pension Credit and how to apply.
+Television licences are no longer free for all people over 75.
+However, if you are claiming Pension Credit and 75 or over, you will qualify for a free TV licence.
+Here we advise on how to find out if you are eligible for Pension Credit and how to apply

 Who is eligible for a free TV licence?

-The free TV licence for over 75s is now means-tested and will be available to people who receive Pension Credit.
+The free TV licence is means-tested and available to people who receive Pension Credit.

 - provide evidence that you are in receipt of Pension credit.
 This can be either Guarantee Credit, Savings Credit, or both (see below for more detail on types of Pension Credit.)

-Many people who are eligible for Pension Credit do not currently claim it.
-According to the Department of Work and Pensions up to 1.3 million pensioners are failing to claim Pension Credit, and 2 in 5 of those entitled to Pension Credit do not receive it.
+Many people who are eligible for Pension Credit don’t currently claim it.
+According to the Department of Work and Pensions around a third of those entitled to Pension Credit do not receive it.

 What is Pension Credit?

-Pension Credit, also known as State Pension Credit, is a benefit for people who are on a low income and have reached the state retirement age.
+Pension Credit is a benefit for people who are on a low income and have reached state retirement age.

 Pension Credit has two parts, Guarantee Credit and Savings Credit:

-- Savings Credit is extra money for people aged 65 and over who have extra savings or investments.
-No new claims for Savings Credit have been taken since April 2016, but people who already receive it will continue to do so.
+- Savings Credit provides extra money for people over state pension age who have extra savings or investments.
+New claims are being phased out.
+Unless someone reached state pension age by 6th April 2016, they cannot make a new claim for the Savings Credit.
+People who already receive it will continue to do so.

 The free TV licence for people over 75 applies to people in receipt of either part of Pension Credit - Guarantee Credit or Savings Credit (or both).